abdalganih1/your_doctor_app_flutter/README.md

     this.featuredImageUrl,
     this.videoUrl,
     required this.status,
-    this.publishedAt,
+    this.published_at,
-    required this.createdAt,
+    required this.created_at,
-    required this.updatedAt,
+    required this.updated_at,
     this.authorDoctor,
     required this.comments,
   });